carshair/hiring-qa-assessment/README.md

   Returns notes containing the specified substring

 ### Scope Clarifications

-- We hope for the frontend to be tested with Cypress
-- We hope for the backend to be tested with Postman or Jest
+- We hope for the frontend to be tested with Cypress and the backend to be tested with Postman or Jest, but use whatever tools you deem best.
 - Please implement regression tests for any bugs you find.
 Your regression tests should fail until fixes are implemented.
 - For bonus points, you may implement bug fixes.
 - If you choose to implement tests using jest, we have no specified coverage requirement.
 We would like to see coverage as high as reasonable in the allotted time.